praveenchoragudi/Cyclistic_Bikes/README.md

 * Analyzing ridership data by type and weekday

-## STEP 5: EXPORT SUMMARY FILE FOR FURTHER ANALYSIS
+## STEP 5: EXPORTING SUMMARY FILE FOR FURTHER ANALYSIS

 ###### THANK YOU